pallets/flask/docs/errorhandling.rst

 box but not all of them are useful for basic error logging.
 The most interesting are probably the following:

--   :class:`~logging.handlers.FileHandler` - logs messages to a file on the filesystem.
+-   :class:`~logging.FileHandler` - logs messages to a file on the filesystem.
 -   :class:`~logging.handlers.RotatingFileHandler` - logs messages to a file
     on the filesystem and will rotate after a certain number of messages.